based on 7 nights inc. flights

 These suites measure 245m² and have three ensuite bedrooms, two with king size beds and the third with twin beds.
 The suites also feature a large sitting room and separate kitchen.
 The sitting room, master bedroom and first bedroom open out onto an L-shaped, beachfront balcony or terrace.
 The suites can sleep up to six adults, or two adults and four children.

-Children are well catered for at Carlisle Bay with a range of clubs and activities ensuring that younger guests have a unforgettable vacation and parents feel at ease leaving children in safe hands.
+Children are well catered for at Carlisle Bay with a range of clubs and activities ensuring that younger guests have a unforgettable holiday and parents feel at ease leaving children in safe hands.
 "Cool Crèche" is for 6 months - 3 years (an hourly charge for under 2s applies).
 "Cool Kids" is for children aged from 4 - 6 (open daily from 8.30am to 12.30pm and 1.30pm to 4pm).
 Complimentary kids high tea is served daily from 5 - 6pm at Ottimo! restaurant.

 Children's movies are shown in the afternoons in the screening room and complimentary high tea is provided.
 A comprehensive and healthy children's menu is available, which caters for even the fussiest of eaters with no charge for children from 2 to 12 years and babysitting can be arranged on request.